 To deal with this, first assess your home’s insulation level and make sure it’s enough to insulate your home.
 Also, look at the thermostat to ensure it’s set right and the batteries aren’t dead.

-If the problem lingers, consider calling an experienced HVAC company, such as Three Rivers Heating & Cooling, who can inspect your system, determine the root cause and provide solutions such as furnace replacement, repairing ductwork or adjusting your thermostat settings.
+If the problem lingers, consider calling an experienced HVAC company, such as Three Rivers Heating and Cooling, who can inspect your system, determine the root cause and provide solutions such as furnace replacement, repairing ductwork or adjusting your thermostat settings.

 4. My Furnace Isn’t Running at All